lingui/js-lingui/CONTRIBUTING.md

    cd js-lingui
    ```

 2. Install development packages.
-This project uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) instead of Lerna, so running `yarn` installs all development packages and also dependencies for all workspaces (inside `packages/*`).
+This project uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), so running `yarn` installs all development packages and also dependencies for all workspaces (inside `packages/*`).

    ```sh
    yarn